kanboard/documentation/source/api/introduction.rst

 -  Always use HTTPS with a valid certificate (avoid clear text communication)
--  If you make a mobile application, it’s your responsability to store securely the user credentials on the device
+-  If you develop a mobile application, it's your responsability to store securely the user credentials on the device
--  After 3 authentication failure on the user api, the end-user have to unlock his account by using the login form
+-  After 3 authentication failures on the user api, the end-user have to unlock his account by using the login form

--  Two factor authentication is not yet available through the API
+.. warning:: Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.

 Protocol
 --------